alexandradecarvalho/web-technologies-intro/responsive-web-design/responsive-web-design.md

 > target + context = result

 Let's take that we have a `div` within a `div`.
 The inner `div`, our *target* (what we want to convert from fixed size to proportional layout), has a width of **x** px.
 The outer `div`, our *context*, has a width of **y** px.
-The inner div's width will be x/y.
+The inner `div`'s width will be x/y.
 Some say not to round this number up, in order to display a more accurate response.
 Now, we must be careful with the context as it is the element immediately outside our target element.